-Normally, the Society arranges two conferences a year in different UK towns and cities.
+Normally, the Society arranges two conferences a year in different locations across the country.
 They cover a variety of themes relevant to population and social history, with speakers interested in local, national and international history.

 Details of a few of our recent conferences are below.
 For more information, please contact firstname.lastname@example.org